betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 };
 ```

-However, if you attempt to use the same `MOCK_METHOD` pattern to mock a method that takes a move-only parameter, you’ll get a compiler error currently:
+However, if you attempt to use the same `MOCK_METHOD` pattern to mock a strategy that takes a move-only parameter, you’ll get a compiler error currently:

 ```
   // Does NOT compile!